Installing Extensions

 From URL

-Use Quarto Wizard: Install Extension from URL to install from a direct archive URL (.zip or .tar.gz).
+Install from a direct archive URL (.zip or .tar.gz).

 From Local Path

-Use Quarto Wizard: Install Extension from Local to install from a local directory or archive file.
+Install from a local directory or archive file.

 Installing from Local Sources